WhiskersReneeWe/tensorflow-js-imageClassifier/README.md

 Turns out I am a shower curtain or a swing.
 Neither of them is satisfying.
-In all seriousness, it might be because my scarf attracts too much attention from the model.
+In all seriousness, it might be because my scarf attracts too much attention from the model, and this pretrained model was not trained on Asian women!
 The predictions on who I am are consistent, which is a good sign.
 Other predictions are kinda awesome!

 ### Improvements